pjechris/SwiftPhoneNumber/README.md

 ```
 Once you have it, do whatever you want with it.

-SwiftPhoneNumber can also provide a formatter for `UITextField`:
+SwiftPhoneNumber also provide a formatter for `UITextField`:

 ```swift
 import SwiftPhoneNumber